What is cognitive bias?

 The halo effect

-The halo effect is a cognitive bias where people are influenced by the positive impressions of the person or company.
+The halo effect is a cognitive bias where the positive impressions of the person or company influence people.

 The self-serving bias

 Refers to attributing our actions to external influences and other people’s actions to internal ones.
-For example, if a person fails a test, it is because the test was too hard, whereas others fail because they did not work hard enough.
+For example, if a person fails a test, it is because the test was too hard, whereas others fail.
+After all, they did not work hard enough.

 The availability heuristic